St Matthew's Church at Dyffryn

 The wooded slopes and green fields in the area bounded by Drummau and Blaenhonddan, along the floor of which runs the river Clydach, have made this district a pleasant location in which to settle.
 The Bryncoch area, situated near to the Neath and Swansea Valleys, with ease of access both to the coast and inland, offered the same attraction a century and more ago as it now does to the many new residents who have settled here recently, and who commute to their place of work.
 Most of the land in this district was once divided between the Dynevor, Tennant and Gwyn estates.
 A number of influential families came to live in the area, many of them having made their fortunes in the mining and metallurgical industries.
 They resided in. large houses, most of which still stand.
 Bryn Glas, once the home of the Prices and later of Mr William Gilbertson, was only demolished some five years ago.
 These families were frequently loyal Church supporters, as well as being important members of local society, and their contribution to the history of the parish is worthy of record.

 Mr Osborne Sheppard, an estate agent, lived in Glyn Clydach.
 He was a Churchwarden of St Matthew's from 1889 until his death in 1899.
 (A complete list of Church wardens will be found later in this booklet.)
 John Birch Paddon, who is buried with members of his family at the southwest corner of the Church, was a south of England gas works proprietor.
-Around 1890 he bought Drymma Hall, Skewen, out of Chancery, where it had been the subject of controversy for over so years.
+Around 1890 he bought Drymma Hall, Skewen, out of Chancery, where it had been the subject of controversy for over 50 years.
 He became a local Justice of the Peace.
 His son, William Vye, was an Army Captain who distinguished himself in the Egyptian and other campaigns.
 Mr Stephen Earle, of Gilfach House, was an industrialist who came of clerical lineage, one of his uncles having been a bishop in the Church of England.
 He served as a Parochial Church Councillor and sidesman at Dyffryn for many years.
 Mr Theodore Gibbins of Glynfelin was a tinplate manufacturer and a member of the family, many of them Quakers, who had been notable captains of industry in the Neath and Swansea areas.
 Theodore Gibbins J.P. was High Sheriff of Glamorgan, 1928-29, a Member of the Welsh Church Representative Body, and an Officer of the Order of St John of Jerusalem.
 Both he and his brother, Edward Joseph, were Churchwardens of St Matthew’s.
 Colonel John Maybery Bevan of Glyn-Clydach, who was awarded the Military Cross while serving in World War I, was another noted industrialist who settled in this area.
 Colonel Bevan, a Church sidesman, was High Sheriff of Carmarthenshire, 1929-30, and also served as Deputy Lieutenant for Glamorgan.
 He was a member of the local Magistrates’ Bench and Chairman of Glamorgan County Cricket Club from 1942 tip until 1958.